- Chart

 Strengths

-- Experienced management team (if applicable)
+- Experienced management team with potential expertise in Israeli market.

-- Access to capital from IPO proceeds
+- Access to US public capital markets.

 Weaknesses